We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 When it comes to feeling proud of your abode and peaceful at home, a well-manicured yard can make all the difference.
 And when you give the hedges a fresh cut yourself instead of hiring someone else, you not only save money, but you also get bragging rights.
-In order to find the best tool to manage this achievement, there are a lot of things to consider: Do you want an electric hedge trimmer, or would you prefer a battery-operated or gas-powered model?
+In order to find the best tool to manage this achievement, there are a lot of things to consider: Do you want an electric trimmer, or would you prefer a battery-operated or gas-powered model?
 Do you need an extended hedge trimmer for extra-tall trees, or will something smaller and more detail-oriented be better?
-Then there’s the question of cordless vs. corded hedge trimmers.
-Since we can’t all be Edward Scissorhands, here are the best hedge trimmer products on the market to keep your lawn fresh this summer.
+Then there’s the question of cordless vs. corded trimmers.
+Since we can’t all be Edward Scissorhands, here are the best hedge trimmers on the market to keep your lawn fresh this summer.

 - Best for topiary precision: DEWALT 20V MAX Cordless Hedge Trimmer

-- Best bang for your buck: BLACK+DECKER Electric Hedge Trimmer
+- Best budget: BLACK+DECKER Electric Hedge Trimmer

-The best hedge trimmer for someone who lives in a wooded area among tall trees and a plethora of lush shrubs calling out to be sculpted into squares, pyramids, and spirals won’t necessarily work for another person with a 10-square-foot patch of grass and one lonely hedge.
+The best hedge trimmers for someone who lives in a wooded area among tall trees and a plethora of lush shrubs calling out to be sculpted into squares, pyramids, and spirals won’t necessarily work for another person with a 10-square-foot patch of grass and one lonely hedge.
 But everyone deserves a pleasant, natural space, and if you have a green thumb (or you’re determined to develop one), there are numerous kinds of outdoor power equipment tools that have as many—or as few—features as you need.

 1. What kind of shrubs and hedges will you typically be trimming?

 Obviously, you want your hedge trimmer to offer versatility—maybe your backyard is huge while your front yard is more modest—but whatever model you buy should be easy to use and work efficiently.
-Blade size is the No. 1 thing to consider when investing in a hedge trimmer.
+Blade size is the No. 1 thing to consider when investing in a trimmer.
 As a rule, opt for less than 16 inches for small to average-size hedges, 18 inches for average-size hedges, and 20 inches or more for large, thick hedges and branches.

 2. How do I decide between a gas hedge trimmer, an electric hedge trimmer, and a battery-powered hedge trimmer?